Roger92/metric-ruler-labels/README.md

 [![Ko-fi](https://img.shields.io/badge/-buy%20me%20a%20coffee-%23FF5E5B?logo=Ko-fi&logoColor=white)](https://ko-fi.com/roger92)
 # Roger's Additional Metric Ruler Labels

-For everyone that uses the metric system in the real world and wants to know the metric distances without changing the underlying game system. **Or do you want to add your own custom measurement conversions?**
+For everyone that uses the metric system in the real world and wants to know the metric distances without changing the underlying game system. **Or do you want to add your own custom measurement conversions?
+Or maybe travel times?**

 GM:
 > A 20 feet wide gorge lies ahead of your party.
 What do you do?